Evanesco-Labs/WhiteNoise.rs/docs/whitenoise_spec.md

 ## Features

-- Without loss of privacy, WhiteNoise has a shorter privacy circuit connection;
+- Without loss of privacy, WhiteNoise has a multi-hop circuit connection providing better privacy protection than VPN and dVPN schemes;
-- No one, including both clients, can know the entire circuit connection;
+- Unlike Tor, No One can know the entire circuit connection, even both sides of the connection;
 - In addition to regular link privacy, identity privacy and data privacy, it also has the capability of traffic privacy;
-- Messages are encrypted and encapsulated, and each node can only see the content related to the current node;
+- Messages are encrypted and encapsulated, and each node can only see the content related to the current node.
+Our end-to-end encryption scheme speed up data transmission;
-- Secure handshake based Noise protocol;
+- Secure handshake based on Noise Protocol;

 ## Protocol